d-datta/Game-Refactoring/Pair_Blog.md

 > i.
 Name the code smell present in the above code.
 Identify all subclasses of Entity which have similar code smells that point towards the same root cause.

 [Answer]
+- The code smell present in the above code is called "Empty Override".
+It occurs when a method is overridden in a subclass, but the overridden method does nothing except returning or performing a no-op action.
+This indicates that the method might not be necessary in the subclass or that there is a design issue where some subclasses inherit methods that they don't need
+- Subclasses of Entity that have similar code smells include: Wall, Door, Treasure etc.
 > ii.
 Redesign the inheritance structure to solve the problem, in doing so remove the smells.

 [Briefly explain what you did]

+> To redesign the inheritance structure and address the code smells, we can use composition and interfaces to separate concerns and allow for more flexible behavior.
+We can create separate interface  for specific behavior, like movable, and then have entities implement these interfaces as needed.

 ### d) More Code Smells